cuthbertLab/music21/README.md

 Music21 runs on Python 3.6+.
 Version 4 was the last version to support Python 2 or Py3.4;
 Version 5 was the last version to support Py3.5.

-Released under either the BSD (3-clause) or GNU LGPL license according to your choice.
+Released under the BSD (3-clause) license.
+Music21 may also be used under the LGPL license.
 See LICENSE.
 Externally provided software (including the MIT licensed Lilypond/MusicXML test Suite) and music encoding in the corpus may have different licenses.
 A no-corpus version of music21 is available also on GitHub